CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/community/news/_posts/2019-09-23-First-Year-Rep-2019-Elections.md

 **Malcolm Smith:**

 Hello!
 My name is Malcolm Smith, and this is my first year at Carleton University!
 I think it would be awesome if I were elected as first year representative for the CCSS.
+There are a couple of things I would be super excited to pursue as a first year representative:

   - Weekly/Monthly challenges (coding competitions, CTF’s, game-jams and stream-specific projects ), which is a great opportunity to show off and compete with your friends!